 It will take two weeks, however, for violators to receive their citations in their mailboxes.

 The violators will then be summoned to the nearby traffic division to either pay the corresponding fine or dispute the case before the city’s traffic adjudication board.

 Violators who will fail to settle their citation charges are barred from renewing their car registrations before the LTO.

 In 2016, the Metro Manila Development Authority also implemented a no-contact apprehension policy, where motorists caught violating traffic rules through closed circuit television footage will be fined.

-The MMDA said its version of no contact traffic apprehension policy does not aim to rid Metro Manila roads of MMDA Traffic Enforcers
+The MMDA said its version of the no contact traffic apprehension policy does not aim to rid Metro Manila roads of MMDA Traffic Enforcers

 “It was conceptualized to supplement the presence of MMDA Traffic Enforcers.
 Aside from the fact that there are still places not covered by CCTVs, the No Contact Traffic Apprehension was designed to catch moving violations, thus leaving the apprehension of administrative offenses to MMDA constables,” MMDA said.